datumbox/VernamVeil/README.md

 decrypted, _ = cipher.decode(encrypted, initial_seed)
 ```

-This approach enables novel forms of key generation, especially for those who enjoy playing with math and code.
+This approach enables novel forms of key generation, especially for those who enjoy playing with maths and code.
 While this is not a secure implementation by cryptographic standards, it offers a fun and flexible way to experiment with function-based encryption.

-If you're curious about how encryption works, or just want to mess with math and code in a cool way, this project is a fun starting point.
+If you're curious about how encryption works, or just want to mess with maths and code in a cool way, this project is a fun starting point.
 For more information, read the accompanying [blog post](https://blog.datumbox.com/vernamveil-a-fresh-take-on-function-based-encryption/).

 ---